bzzlab/M347_Code/05/01_Intro/02_Volumes-applied.md

 ]
 ```
 3. Access the container by executing the bash-shell,
-then change to the log files and list the output.
+then change to the log directory and list the output.
 ```
 $ docker exec -it con_02 bash
 root@ce8814c76880:/#